Type

 Image

-The image shows the wharf as it was in 1795, with a hospital boat discharging some sick passengers.
-The caption reads, "Bellevue Wharf, 1795, where the hospital boat landed the sick."
+Engraving showing the Bellevue Hospital Wharf as it was in 1795.
+A hospital boat can be seen discharging sick passengers.
+The caption beneath the image reads, “Bellevue Wharf, 1795, where the hospital boat landed the sick.
+Drawn on wood by Charles Parsons and engraved by C.B.
+Dolge.”
 This engraving was inspired by a 1795 watercolor painted by Dr. Alexander Anderson while he was the resident physician at Bellevue.
-It was drawn on wood and then engraved.